Your Landlord's Responsibilities

 • Make no changes to the “Statement,” sign it and send it back.

-• Make changes, attach your own statement, notes and photos, sign it and send it back.
+• Make changes, or attach your own statement, notes and photos, sign it and send it back.

 If you do not send it back within 15 days, it means you agree completely with the landlord’s Statement.

 If you send your landlord a Statement of Condition with your own list of problems, your landlord must return a copy within 15 days.
-The landlord must say if she agrees or disagrees with what you wrote.
-And she must sign this statement too.
+The landlord must say if they agree or disagree with what you wrote.
+And they must sign this statement too.

 Keep a copy of everything you send the landlord.